wp-plugins/ssh2-users-sync/readme.txt

 Tested up to: 2.9.2
 Stable tag: 0.01

-This plugin syncronizes the users of a Wordpress installation with a SSH2 server users in a simple manner like:
+This plugin syncronizes the users of Wordpress with a SSH2 server like:
-If the user exists in the SSH2 server, then it can be created in the installation.
+If the user exists in the SSH2 server, then it can be created in Wordpress.

 == Description ==